MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-interaction-03.md

     const ground = BABYLON.MeshBuilder.CreateGround("ground", {width: 400, height: 400});
     ```

 1. The teleportation support also comes with a very useful feature called [snap-to positions](https://doc.babylonjs.com/divingDeeper/webXR/WebXRSelectedFeatures#snap-to-hotspots).
-In short, snap-to positions are specific positions that we want users to land at.For example, we can set a snap-to position in front of the piano so that users can easily teleport to the specific location when they point their pointers close to the piano.
+In short, snap-to positions are specific positions that we want users to land at.

+    For example, we can set a snap-to position in front of the piano so that users can easily teleport to that location when they point their pointers close to the piano.

     Append the code below to enable the teleportation feature and specify a snap-to point: